technologiestiftung/umweltatlas-masterportal-v3/doc/vueComponents/GraphicalSelect_3_0_0.md

 # The GraphicalSelect Component #
-creates a dropdown to select an area in a map by square, circle or polygon.
+Creates a dropdown to select an area in a map by square, circle or polygon.
 Source folder: src_3_0_0\shared\modules\graphicalSelect

 Component may be used like this: